USEPA/WNTR/documentation/installation.rst

 	If WNTR is **not** installed properly, the user will see the following ImportError::

 		ImportError: No module named wntr

+	See :ref:`getting_started` for a simple example that can also be used to test installation.
+	A full set of software tests can also be run locally to ensure proper installation, see :ref:`software_tests` for more details.

 .. _requirements: